NectarCoder/pqc-benchmarking/README.md

 ### What are the benchmarks?

-The benchmarks focus on measuring the performance of each algorithm in terms of key generation, request, signing, and verification times.
+The benchmarks focus on measuring the performance of each algorithm version in terms of key generation, request, signing, and verification times.
 For each metric, we respectively note the algorithm version and the NIST security level (1, 2, 3, 4, 5) [^5].
 In general, the objective is to find: